 You may know Derek Walter and Steve Jenkins as Esther the Wonder Pig’s dads, but this activist couple is truly changing the world with kindness.

-In 2012, Steve adopted who he thought was a miniature pig and assumed Derek would be OK with it.
-Upon learning that Esther would grow into a commercial-size pig, the stunned couple realized all animals deserved love and immediately went vegan.
+In 2012, Steve adopted someone he thought was a miniature pig and assumed Derek would be OK with it.
+Upon learning that Esther would grow into a commercial-sized pig, the stunned couple realized all animals deserved love and immediately went vegan.

 Esther’s story went viral on social media, and the couple used their platform to educate the public on the horrors of factory farming.
 In 2014, with support from Esther's fans, they founded Happily Ever Esther Farm Sanctuary to rescue and rehabilitate abandoned and abused farmed animals.